SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/README.md

   Considering the nature of the service and based on my previous experience I assume that the delivery, customer satisfaction and store operations to maintain product quality are a few aspects which would be core to its value proposition to the customers.

-  Different stakeholders involved directly and indirectly: Head of Operations, Customers, Store Operations manager, Operation associates, Delivery riders Customer service
+  Different stakeholders involved directly and indirectly: Head of Operations, Customers, Store Operations manager, Operation associates, Delivery riders & Customer service.